 Instructions

-- In a large bowl or stand mixer, mix together all dry ingredients.
+- In a large bowl or stand mixer, mix together all the dry ingredients.

 - Add your dairy free milk, maple syrup, vanilla and two eggs and mix thoroughly.

-- Once that is mixed, and your melted coconut oil while still continuing to mix.
+- Once that is mixed, add your melted coconut oil while still continuing to mix.
 This will ensure your melted coconut oil does not harden when it comes into contact with colder ingredients.

 - Once all your dry and wet ingredients are mixed together thoroughly, remove your bowl from the mixer and add your fresh raspberries.